NithishCodes-2411/SplitWise-Clone/README.md

 ## API Documentation

-For detailed information about the available endpoints and how to use them, refer to the API documentation provided in the [API Documentation](/docs/api.md) file.
+For detailed information about the available endpoints and how to use them, refer the controller of that specific api endpoint.
+A simple API documentation is wriiten as comments on top

 ## Contributing